 - Establish property’s value with an appraisal

 - Sign final closing documents

-About The Authors Of The Pros And Cons Of Home Equity Conversion Mortgage: Nicholas Ferrante And Michael Gracz
+About The Author Of The Pros And Cons Of Home Equity Conversion Mortgage: Michael Gracz

-Nicholas Ferrante and Michael Gracz are contributing editors and guest writers for Gustan Cho Associates Mortgage & Information Resource Center and its affiliates and partners.
+Michael Gracz is contributing editor and guest writers for Gustan Cho Associates Mortgage & Information Resource Center and its affiliates and partners.

 - Retirement is a significant life event and not all seniors have adequately prepared